joanne-dehnbostel/inspirations/README.md

 # inspirations
 my portfolio
-  -This is an alternative portfolio created using bootstrap
+  -This is an alternative portfolio created to demonstrate creating a navigation bar using bootstrap
 ***